estebanmorenoit/90DaysOfDevOps/2023/day13 - done/solution.md

 Python provides two main numeric data types:

 * **Integers**: Represent whole numbers, such as 1, -5, or 1000.
-They can be declared using the `int` keyword.
+They can be declared using the `int` keyword.Example: `age = 25`

 * **Floating-Point Numbers**: Represent decimal numbers, such as 3.14 or -0.5.
 They can be declared using the `float` keyword.
+Example: `pi = 3.14159`

 ### 2\.
 String Data Type

 Strings in Python are sequences of characters enclosed in single ('') or double quotes ("").
 They allow you to work with textual data and manipulate strings using various built-in methods.
+Example: `name = "John Doe"`

 ### 3\.
 List Data Type

 Lists are ordered collections of items enclosed in square brackets (\[\]).
 They can store elements of different data types and provide flexibility in adding, removing, and accessing items.
+Example: `numbers = [1, 2, 3, 4, 5]`

 ### 4\.
 Tuple Data Type

 Similar to lists, tuples are ordered collections of items.
 However, tuples are immutable, meaning they cannot be modified once created.
 They are defined using parentheses (()).
+Example: `coordinates = (10, 20)`

 ### 5\.
 Dictionary Data Type

 Dictionaries are key-value pairs enclosed in curly braces ({}).
 They allow you to store and retrieve values based on unique keys.
 Dictionaries are useful for representing real-world objects and mapping relationships between entities.
+Example: `person = {"name": "John", "age": 25, "city": "London"}`

 ### 6\.
 Boolean Data Type

 Booleans represent either `True` or `False`.
 They are commonly used in conditional statements and logical operations to control the flow of a program.
+Example: `is_valid = True`

 ### 7\.
 Other Data Types

-Python also provides additional data types such as sets, byte arrays, and more, which have specific use cases and functionalities.
+Python also provides additional data types such as `sets`, `byte arrays`, and more, which have specific use cases and functionalities.
+Example of set: `fruits = {"apple", "banana", "orange"}`

 Congratulations on completing Day 13 of the #90DaysOfDevOps challenge.
 Today, we dived into the basics of Python, an essential language for DevOps practitioners.
 Python's versatility, simplicity, and extensive libraries make it a go-to language for automation, cloud infrastructure management, and building scalable applications.